danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

     "Original model + PGR",
     "Treat None"
   ),
-  lty = c(1, 1, 5, 4), lwd = 2,
+  lty = c(4, 2, 5, 4),
+  lwd = 3,
-  col = c("darkgray", "black", "black", "black"),
+  col = c(2, 4, 7, 8),
   bty = "n"
 )
-title("External data", adj = 0, cex = 1.5)
+title("External data", cex = 1.5)
 ```

 </details>

-    ## [1] "pred5: No observations with risk greater than 84%, and therefore net benefit not calculable in this range."
+    ## [1] "pred5: No observations with risk greater than 93%, and therefore net benefit not calculable in this range."

-    ## [1] "pred5_pgr: No observations with risk greater than 88%, and therefore net benefit not calculable in this range."
+    ## [1] "pred5_pgr: No observations with risk greater than 95%, and therefore net benefit not calculable in this range."

 <img src="imgs/03_predsurv_extended/dca-1.png" width="672" style="display: block; margin: auto;" />

-    ## [1] "pred5: No observations with risk greater than 84%, and therefore net benefit not calculable in this range."
+    ## [1] "pred5: No observations with risk greater than 93%, and therefore net benefit not calculable in this range."

-    ## [1] "pred5_pgr: No observations with risk greater than 88%, and therefore net benefit not calculable in this range."
+    ## [1] "pred5_pgr: No observations with risk greater than 95%, and therefore net benefit not calculable in this range."

 <img src="imgs/03_predsurv_extended/dca-2.png" width="672" style="display: block; margin: auto;" />